 Any other available information

-All information gathered from the inspection will be documented on COMPANY NAME LP-Gas Underground Container and Gas Line Inspection form located in Appendix A of this plan.
+All information gathered from the inspection will be documented on the Company’s LP-Gas Underground Container and Gas Line Inspection form located in Appendix A of this plan.
 The completed form will be submitted to the District Manager at the end of each work shift.

 The District Manager or Propane Operations Manager will review the additional information gained and compare it to the information available on the Individual Jurisdictional System Risk Ranking Form (DIMP-13) for the system.
 The Propane Operations Manager will re-evaluate the system based on the new available information and adjust the Risk Rankings as necessary.

-COMPANY NAME will capture and document all information for new jurisdictional systems installed after the implementation of this plan.
+The Company will capture and document all information for new jurisdictional systems installed after the implementation of this plan.
 The documentation will include at a minimum:

 Type and size of pipe including all information stamped on the pipe,